Bulk Modulus along Jamming Transition Lines of Bidisperse Granular Packings: INTRODUCTION

 In a recent paper \cite{petit2020additional}, we have explored in detail the impact of a wide range of $\delta$ and $X_{\mathrm S}$ on jamming.
-We found that a bidisperse packing experiences an additional transition at low $\delta$ and low $X_{\mathrm S}$ upon compression.
-This means that two transition lines were shown: one driven by only large particles obtained at low densities and the other by jamming small particles jointly with large ones at higher densities.
+Upon compression, bidisperse packings experience an additional transition at low $\delta$ and low $X_{\mathrm S}$.
+Two transitions arise: one driven by predominantly large particles obtained at low densities and the other by jamming small particles jointly with large ones at higher densities upon futher compression.
+This means that the second transition is the source of an additional stiffness of the jammed packing, rather smooth compared to the sharp first transition.
 This additional transition has opened a new window of research since packing structures obtained along this additional line might lead to different mechanical properties.
 Our aim in this work is to study the mechanical properties of bidisperse systems along the jamming lines, especially along the additional transition line found in Ref.~\cite{petit2020additional}.
-Here, we focus on the bulk modulus to quantify the rigidity of jammed bidisperse packings since it is accessible from isotropic compression.
-This means that the shear modulus cannot be calculated from this protocol.
-We also analyze the relevance of rattlers in jammed bidisperse granular packings and the number of contatcs along the jamming lines.
-In general, this work attempts to answer the following questions: How does the bulk modulus of a jammed bidisperse packing change as a function of $\delta$ and $X_{\mathrm S}$?
-Which value of ($\delta$, $X_{\mathrm S}$) provides the highest $K$?
-How is $K$ connected with the micro-structure of the packings?
+Here, we focus on the bulk modulus to quantify both the rigidity of jammed bidisperse packings and also the second transition at higher densities, as it is accessible from isotropic compression.
+This means that the shear modulus cannot be calculated from this protocol, at least not without additional probing, e.g., as done in Ref.~\cite{kumar2014macroscopic}.
+We also analyze the relevance of rattlers in jammed bidisperse granular packings and the number of contacts along the jamming lines.
+In general, this work attempts to answer the following questions: \\ $\bullet$ How does the bulk modulus $K$ of a jammed bidisperse packing change as a function of $\delta$ and $X_{\mathrm S}$? \\ $\bullet$ Which values of ($\delta$, $X_{\mathrm S}$) provide the highest $K$? \\ $\bullet$ What are the relations between macro-variables like $K$ with the micro-structural features (packing fraction, contact number, fabric, force networks)?\\